 Neil agrees with the level of restlessness affecting his dreams, saying “When you’re almost so tired from training that you actually can’t sleep, I find myself straddling the real world and the dream world a bit.
 I don’t necessarily think my dreams change, but I do think they get a bit weirder when I’m more tired, or coming up to a big event, and experiencing more stress.
 I think stress encourages less sleep, but also more vivid dreams, too.”

 Katherine Hall, Sleep Psychologist at Somnus Therapy says:

 “Sighted people often associate dreams with intense visual imagery.
 However, there does seem to be much more to experience with all of our other senses: smell, taste, sound and touch.
 Whilst the visual does certainly play a fundamental role, blind people more commonly experience their dreams through the other senses.
 The senses more heavily relied upon in their waking life seems to transfer over into their dreams.”

-With Lora, emotions and feelings are the most vivid for her, and her dreams can be very tactile, because in her day-to-day life her main senses are touch and hearing.
+Lora’s emotions and feelings are the most vivid for her, and her dreams can be very tactile because in her day-to-day life her main senses are touch and hearing.